Seong Gi-hun: Squid Game season 3

 In the third season, Gi-hun is returned to the dormitory in a coffin where he wakes up to see players looking at him.
 He is comforted by his friends and Cho Hyun-ju asks him where Jung-bae is.
-Gi-hun grapples with the trauma of his failed rebellion and ends up not being allowed to vote while being chained to a bunk.
+Gi-hun grapples with the trauma of his failed rebellion, tries to get the soldiers to shoot him but is pinned down and ends up not being allowed to vote while being chained to a bunk.
+He was then bullied and framed by Im Jeong-dae and others about the rebellion.
+As Seon-nyeo mocks him, Gi-hun attempts to kill her, only to be stop by her followers due to being handcuffed.
 During the fourth game, "Hide and Seek", still in a state of shock, he is made a seeker and kills Dae-ho for causing the rebellion to fail, only to later realize that his failure also led to the rebellion's failure.
 He nearly committed suicide, but was stopped by the guards.
 During his lowest point, Geum-ja requested Gi-hun to protect Jun-hee and her newborn baby, who gave birth during the fourth game.
 Though he initially refuses, he regains his resolve and begins to do so after witnessing Geum-ja's suicide following her guilt and shame of killing her son.
+He still wasn't allowed to vote, so the next game proceeded.
 In the fifth game, Gi-hun and several others witnessed Nam-gyu's death, forcing himself to go next with the baby.
 He effortlessly passes the jump rope bridge with the child and encouraged others to go in and pass through.
 While he was helping others, another player attempted to kill others by pushing them off at the end so that he and Gi-hun can win the money but Gi-hun prevented him from doing so and they fight.
 Gi-hun gouges his eye and throws him off.
 As other players passed, time was running out and tried to get Jun-hee but failed to save Jun-hee, who sacrificed herself due to her injuries and time limit.